htc-ccis2500/spring-2017/src/morea/getting-started/ex-install-vs-tools.md

 - For an existing install, go to Settings to modify the installation.

 ## Mobile Tool Options
-Look for the option "Cross Platform Mobile Development" and check the box to install all of the mobile development tools.
+Look for the option "Cross Platform Mobile Development" and check the box to install the mobile development tools.

 {% include img-small.html url="/morea/getting-started/images/vs-install-mobile-options.png"
     alt="Screenshot showing mobile options in VS Installer."